January 25, 2019

 - Architects and designers slave over their CAD and BIM models, to create sustainable office buildings, and building services.
 But knowledge workers increasingly decide whether they need to travel to the office at all.
 And their corporate occupier teams are slowly recognizing the most sustainable solution may often be to have fewer offices, not just new sustainable offices.

 The issues set out above demonstrate that the link between economic activity and the office ‘product’ is, today, rarely a simple a relationship.
 For much of contemporary life, it seems clear that the urban planning ‘use class’ of B1-Offices is no longer fit for purpose.
-We need to find different ways of describing the built asset product, its use as a service to organizations (occupiers), and increasingly the role of great space and places in the experience economy.
+We need to find different ways of describing the built asset product, its use as a service to organisations (occupiers), and increasingly the role of great space and places in the experience economy.

 As the 60s song goes, “You’re everywhere and nowhere baby, that’s where you’re at”.
 Call it what you like, that’s where you’re sat.